DianacraftGaming/lifeskins/README.md

 A *fully server-side* mod for changing player skins depending on the life amount without needing to restart Minecraft!
 Requires the [Life Series](https://modrinth.com/mod/life-series/) mod for lives tracking!
 Also requires [Fabric Tailor](https://modrinth.com/mod/fabrictailor/) to run properly (Hoping to make it optional in a future update)

 ## How to use
 It's quite simple, really!
-Your skin will automatically update whenever your amount of lives changes, whether by death, commands, automatic assignment, you name it!
-It requires a bit of setting up though, how to do that is described below!
+Your skin will automatically update whenever your amount of lives changes, whether by death, commands, automatic assignment, you name it! **It even automatically changes the skin for sub-ins!** It requires some setting up though, how to do that is described below!

 `/lifeskins reload` will manually set your skin to the one corresponding to your life amount if automatic reload failed

-`/lifeskins reloadAll` will reload the skins of all players, can only be run by an admin
+`/lifeskins reload <target>` will reload the skins of everyone specified in the <target> argument, can be either a specific player, or a selector. **This command can only be run by an admin**

 `/lifeskins setup` will show setup instructions for skins